 When assessing different product testing sites, it’s essential to determine how you’ll be compensated.
 You should receive some form of compensation (monetary or product) for every product testing task you accept and complete.

 Some sites may try to “pay” you by offering monthly sweepstakes that give you the chance to win.
-While there’s nothing wrong with entering these contests, this shouldn’t be the only way compensation from product testing but rather a bonus opportunity.
+While there’s nothing wrong with entering contests, this shouldn’t be the only compensation from product testing but rather a bonus opportunity.